 However, for individuals with disabilities, certain concerns can complicate the resume-building process.
-If your disability has caused you to have some gaps in employment, you do not necessarily need to disclose your condition on the resume (see “Disclosing Your Disability” above); simply explain that illness and recovery have caused you to have some periods of unemployment.
+If your disability has caused you to have some gaps in employment, you do not necessarily need to disclose your condition on the resume.
+Simply explain that illness and recovery have caused you to have some periods of unemployment.

 If you have many gaps, consider the benefits of a functional resume.
 While a chronological resume can highlight gaps of unemployment, a functional resume lists your work experience by skill category.
 This will help you market your skills and knowledge, rather than highlight an inconsistent employment history.

 Confidence is the key to success in any job interview.
-You need to prove that you have the experience and qualifications necessary to perform the duties for the position you applied for.
-If you have a disability, you may feel as though the odds are stacked against you — but if your resume warranted an interview, you have a shot at success.
+If you have a disability, you may feel as though the odds are stacked against you — but if your resume warranted an interview, you have just as much a chance of success as anyone else.
 The best way to build confidence is to be prepared for your interview.

 When it comes to preparing for the interview, research the company or agency in question.
 Prepare for common interview questions and rehearse your responses with friend or family members willing to help you.
 If you have a physical disability, determine if there will be accessibility concerns when making it to the interview location.

-When preparing for an interview, decide whether or not you want to disclose your disability.
-While you are not obligated under the ADA to disclose a disability, you may want to opt to do so at this point — especially if your disability is physical in nature.
+When preparing for an interview, decide whether you want to disclose your disability.
+While you are not obligated under the ADA to disclose a disability, you may opt to do so at this point — especially if your disability is physical in nature.
 Addressing the disability will allow you and the employer to focus on your qualifications rather than the unexplained disability.